During yesterday afternoon, something unexpected and unforgettable happened in Paris.

 In the past centuries, many buildings, palaces, monuments, and even entire cities were destroyed and rebuilt over and over.
 And sometimes their artistic value comes from this process.

 As you can read here, this place of worship did live several different lives since the 7th Century until now.
-And this is its value: the Mosque-Cathedral of Cordoba tell us the Spanish and European history with its everchanging style and the progression of its aesthetics.
+And this is its value: the Mosque-Cathedral of Cordoba tells us the Spanish and European history with its everchanging style and the progression of its aesthetics.

 You could think this is an exception and you would be partially right: the Mosque-Cathedral is, in fact, an exceptional case.
 But almost every monumental building we know and love has built and rebuilt, at least everyone with many centuries over its shoulder.